BeanEater1269/TechJam-2026-Team-STH/README.md

 | Color jitter (±) | 91.2–92.7% | 92.0% | brighten |
 | Gaussian noise (σ0.02–0.1) | 90.2–91.8% | 91.1% | σ0.1 |

-AUC stays within ~1 point of clean (0.957–0.977) across every condition — degradation under transformation shows up mainly as a threshold/accuracy effect, not a loss of ranking ability.
+AUC stays within ~2 points of clean (0.957–0.977) across every condition — degradation under transformation shows up mainly as a threshold/accuracy effect, not a loss of ranking ability.
 Heavy noise (σ0.1) is the worst case, at -3.4 pts accuracy vs. clean.